Spatio-temporal methods for estimating subsurface ocean thermal response to tropical cyclones

-Although the methodological framework presented here, in particular the specific technical choices for local estimation of the seasonal mean and ocean variability, is, to our knowledge, novel to the characterization of TC-induced ocean temperature changes, the abstract statistical framework with which we work has deep roots in functional data analysis.
-In particular, our model for the decomposition of each temperature observation into terms describing the TC-induced signal, a seasonal mean, and ocean variability may be viewed as a \emph{functional analysis of variance (functional ANOVA)} model \citep{ramsay_functional_2005}, which has previously been used in applications as varied as medicine \citep{brumback_smoothing_1998,maldonado_similarity_2002}, trajectory estimation \citep{faraway_regression_1997}, and speech \citep{ramsay_functional_1996}.
-We refer the reader to standard texts for a comprehensive treatment of functional data analysis and spline smoothing in the context of ANOVA decompositions \citep{ramsay_functional_2005,gu_smoothing_2013}.
+The underlying statistical framework can be framed in terms of a classical ANOVA decomposition of each temperature profile into a TC-induced signal, seasonal mean effect, and ocean variability.
+At first glance, this appears to be a spatio-temporal ANOVA model (e.g., \citealp{luo1998spatial}.
+However, one must carefully note that while the seasonal mean effect and ocean variability are measured in the geographic coordinates of longitude, latitude, and time of year, the TC-induced signal is parameterized in the TC-centric coordinate system.
+These separate coordinate systems, and the ANOVA decomposition bridging these two domains, will be formalized in the methodological development.
+This novel twist on the usual spatio-temporal ANOVA model allows us to pool TC-related ocean temperature observations from all TC regions for the entire TC season, and indeed across TC seasons, while still producing our estimate of the TC-induced signal in its natural TC-centric coordinate system.

-We contribute to this body of work in the following respects.
-After first pairing Argo profiles to produce temperature differences relative to the passage of a TC \citep{cheng_global_2015}\footnote{ This careful pairing process takes advantage of the highly correlated nature of spatio-temporal data to improve our final temperature change estimates. }, we provide methodology to estimate the seasonal shift in upper ocean temperature over the timespan of the profile pairs considered, based upon prior oceanographic work \citep{ridgway_ocean_2002,roemmich_20042008_2009}.
+The past work closest to our own is \citet{cheng_global_2015}, which uses an Argo profile pairing procedure to perform a temporally binned analysis of thermal changes in depth and cross-track distance.
+We build upon this pairing process, which takes advantage of the highly correlated nature of spatio-temporal data, to make the following contributions.
+First, we provide methodology to estimate the seasonal shift in upper ocean temperature over the timespan of the profile pairs considered, based upon prior oceanographic work \citep{ridgway_ocean_2002,roemmich_20042008_2009}.
 We find a nontrivial seasonal effect over the timespan of the profile pairs in our analysis, as most TCs occur during months when the subsurface water column experiences warming.
 Armed with this information, we adjust the temperature differences by removing the estimated seasonal shift.
 The previous analysis of \citet{cheng_global_2015} does not perform this seasonal adjustment, which may impact their estimate of the TC-related signal at larger time lags, as the seasonal warming would not be distinguished from their TC-related signal.